ungerik/go-rest/README.md

 http://www.infoq.com/presentations/Simple-Made-Easy
-Rob Pike may also dislike this approach: https://groups.google.com/d/msg/golang-nuts/z4T_n4MHbXM/jT9PoYc6I1IJ So yes, this package can be called evild because it is an anti-pattern to all that is good and right about Go.
+Rob Pike may also dislike this approach: https://groups.google.com/d/msg/golang-nuts/z4T_n4MHbXM/jT9PoYc6I1IJ So yes, this package can be called evil because it is an anti-pattern to all that is good and right about Go.

 Why use it then?
 By maximizing dynamic code